squeek502/ryanliptak.com/posts/fuzzing-zig-code.md

 This *hugely* improved execution speed--it went from around 500/sec to around 9000/sec.
 This seemed great, but I still thought there were some unnecessary steps involved.

-## Treating zig code as an object
+## Skipping the C code

-Instead of linking the Zig code in as a static library, I wondered if it was possible to compile the Zig code to an object file and then use `afl-clang-lto` to transform the object file into an executable, thereby getting the instrumentation without having to compile any C code.
+Instead of linking the Zig code with C code, I wondered if it was possible to compile *only* the Zig code and then use `afl-clang-lto` to transform the compiled Zig into an executable, thereby getting the instrumentation without having to compile any C code.
 It turns out this is very possible if you:

 - Export a `callconv(.C)` main symbol (i.e. `export fn main()`) to act as the entry point (without this, `afl-clang-lto` will compain about an `undefined symbol: main`)
 - Call your Zig code from the exported main
-- And use `zig build-obj -flto` to build the object file

 Here's an example with some contrived and intentionally buggy code: